ssuffian/hotlouddusty/README.md

 ## Where

 If it is a new device, you must go on the phone and authorize the device.

+### Debugging

+This [page](http://www.jillybunch.com/sharegps/nmea-usb-linux.html) is helpful with debugging (and was how I figured out how to get it setup.

+	sudo apt install gpsd netcat

 ## Other